-- 1. After discussing the matter with the student and hearing the student's explanation of the situation, the instructor may find the explanation acceptable and determine that no penalty is necessary. - 2.
-After discussing the matter with the student, the instructor may impose a grade of "F" for the work in question. - 3.
-After discussing the matter with the student, the instructor may reduce the grade for the course or impose a failing grade for the course if the work in question weighs heavily in the requirements for the course, as specified in the written course of study.
+- 1. After making reasonable effort to discuss the matter with the student and hearing the student's explanation of the situation, the instructor may find the explanation acceptable and determine that no penalty is necessary. - 2.
+After making reasonable effort to discuss the matter with the student, the instructor may impose a grade of "F" for the work in question. - 3.
+After making reasonable effort to discuss the matter with the student, the instructor may reduce the grade for the course or impose a failing grade for the course if the work in question weighs heavily in the requirements for the course, as specified in the written course of study.

-Any penalty imposed by an instructor for academic misconduct must be reported in writing to the dean of instruction, with a copy given to the student and a copy placed in the student's permanent file.
+Any penalty imposed by an instructor for academic misconduct must be reported in writing to the Chief Academic Officer, with a copy given to the student and a copy placed in the student's permanent file.